A world where everyone has a decent place to live.

 Building homes.
 Building community.
 Building `ohana.

 Under the New Home Construction Program, interested homebuyers have two options.
-One option is to purchase a house and lot in the ‘Ele‘ele Iluna subdivision.
+One option is to purchase a house and lot in the ‘Ele‘ele Iluna subdivision or the Waimea Huakai subdivision.
 The second option involves building a Habitat house on a lot that is already owned by the homeowner (leasehold land or fee simple).

 Habitat for Humanity International and its affiliated organizations will not proselytize.
 Nor will Habitat for Humanity work with entities or individuals who insist on proselytizing as part of their work with Habitat for Humanity.
 This means that Habitat for Humanity will not offer assistance on the expressed or implied condition that people must adhere to or convert to a particular faith or listen and respond to messaging designed to induce conversion to a particular faith.